GPUs

 MI300X

-The MI300X node has 8x GPUs, and is available in the mi300x slurm partition.
+The MI300X node has 8x GPUs, and is available in the mi300x slurm partition, or the cosma8-draper partition for DiRAC allocated resources (higher priority).

 The AMD ROCm software stack is installed.